 (Unaudited and dollars in thousands except for share and per share data)

 (Unaudited and dollars in thousands except for share and per share amounts)

 The foregoing supplemental financial data includes certain non-GAAP financial measures that we believe are helpful in understanding our business and performance, as further described below.
 Our definition and calculation of these non-GAAP financial measures may differ from those of other REITs, and may, therefore, not be comparable.

-Funds from Operations and Adjusted Funds from Operations
+Funds from Operations and Core Funds from Operations

-We have acquired interests in eleven additional operating properties and sold three properties subsequent to March 31, 2017.
+We have acquired four operating properties and four properties held through preferred equity or mezzanine loan investments subsequent to March 31, 2018.
 Therefore, the results presented in the table below are not directly comparable and should not be considered an indication of our future operating performance.

 Earnings Before Interest, Taxes, Depreciation and Amortization for Real Estate (“EBITDAre”)